WanderingSpider/AM2R-Mods/README.md

 Download for [Windows](https://github.com/Miepee/AM2R-Mods/raw/main/FATE%20AM2R.zip).

 ## AM2R Multitroid by milesthenerd
-A modified version of AM2R 1.5.2 that allows you to play co-op with up to 8 people, online.
+A modified version of AM2R 1.5.2 that allows you to play co-op with up to 8 people online.
 More information can be found on milesthenerd's [Repository](https://github.com/lassiterm/AM2R-Multitroid/).
-Download links, can be found [here](https://github.com/lassiterm/AM2R-Multitroid/releases/latest)
+Download links, can be found [here](https://github.com/lassiterm/AM2R-Multitroid/releases/latest).